Useful DMV information

 Graduated licensing program for provisional drivers– Under 18 years old

-After receiving a provisional license, for the first YEAR:
+After obtaining a provisional license, for the first year:

-• No transporting passengers under 20 years old *
+- Transporting passengers under 20 years old is not allowed.*

-*Unless there is someone 25 years or older who has a valid CA driver’s license, supervising, or other exception specified in the CA DMV Driver’s Handbook
+*Exceptions apply if there is a supervisor who is 25 years or older with a valid California driver’s license, or as specified in the CA DMV Driver’s Handbook.

 Insurance requirements for driving schools